IS YOUR TENNIS COACH LICENSED?

 Part of Tennis Ireland’s recruitment policy states that all Coaches should be Licensed.

-All individuals or organisations that employ or contract coaches (e.g. clubs, schools, individual players) are urged to employ only licensed coaches.
-This new development is supported by Tennis Coach Ireland (TCI).
-To review the criteria for the 2020 Coach Licensing Scheme please see below.
+All individuals or organisations that employ or contract coaches (e.g. clubs, schools, individual players) should employ only licensed coaches.
+This development is supported by Tennis Coach Ireland (TCI).
+To review the criteria for the 2023 Coach Licensing Scheme and apply for your License please see below.

 The license scheme runs on an annual basis, and so the license is valid from January 1st to December 31st of the year in question.

 List of 2023 Licensed Coaches

 Tennis Coach Ireland (TCI) works with Tennis Ireland on the coach Continuous Development Programme (CPD).
 All TCI members are informed of the programme and how it operates, and of ongoing CPD opportunities.

 If a coach is not a member of TCI, but wishes to be involved in CPD (usually for Tennis Ireland Licensing purposes see note below), TCI will keep a record on their behalf of the points gained, if the coach informs TCI of the fact that they have accrued points, and provides the necessary evidence.
 Coaches who are not members of TCI are welcome to attend TCI CPD events – charges may apply.

 FOR MEMBERS ONLY: TCI offers to examine and potentially ratify for CPD points events that are self-nominated by a coach (this is a time-consuming process and so is offered as an enhanced service to members only).